Shelley Turner, LCSW, Director of Developmental Services Behavioral Health Programs

-Nora graduated from Providence College, where she earned a bachelor’s in education.
-She went on to obtain a master’s degree from San Diego State University in special education with an emphasis in autism, as well as a master’s degree in marriage and family therapy from Alliant University.
-Nora became a board certified behavior analyst (BCBA) in 2010.
+Nora graduated from Providence College, where she earned a bachelor’s degree in education.
+She went on to obtain a master’s degree from San Diego State University in special education, with an emphasis in autism, as well as a master’s degree in marriage and family therapy from Alliant University.
+Nora became a board-certified behavior analyst in 2010.
 She worked as a supervisor for in-home applied behavior analysis therapy programs for nine years prior to joining our team.
 Nora is passionate about improving the lives of children and adults with disabilities while also supporting their families.

 Early Childhood Autism Education Associates

 Noel earned a bachelor’s degree in psychology from Vanguard University of Southern California.
-Before joining the Alexa’s PLAYC team, she worked as a behavioral interventionist for three years.
+Before joining Alexa’s PLAYC, she worked as a behavioral interventionist for three years.
 She has worked in the home setting as well as private and public schools.
-In her spare time, Noel enjoys playing tennis, enjoying life with family and friends, and baking.
+In her spare time, Noel enjoys playing tennis, spending time with family and friends, and baking.

 Sarah graduated from Cal State San Marcos.
-She received her Bachelors of Art degree in sociology with an emphasis in youth and family services.
+She received her bachelor’s degree in sociology, with an emphasis in youth and family services.
 She provided in-home applied behavior analysis (ABA) therapy for seven years prior to joining Alexa’s PLAYC.
 In her spare time, Sarah enjoys spending time with her family, going to concerts, discovering new restaurants, cooking and eating.

 Naisargi received her Master of Arts in clinical psychology.
-She has completed a certificate course in applied behavior analysis from National University in San Diego.
-She has also completed her ABA/BCBA supervision hours.
-Before joining our team, she worked as a behavior specialist, with focus on children with autism spectrum disorders.
-In her spare time, she enjoys dancing, travelling and listening to music.
+She has completed a certificate course in applied behavior analysis (ABA) from National University in San Diego and has also completed her ABA/board-certified behavior analyst supervision hours.
+Before joining our team, she worked as a behavior specialist, focusing on children with autism spectrum disorders.
+In her spare time, she enjoys dancing, traveling and listening to music.

 Daniela earned a bachelor’s degree in psychology with a minor in Spanish from San Diego State University in 2012.
-She has worked with children with developmental disabilities in various cultures for six years.
-She was an ABA (applied behavior analysis) interventionist for 2 ½ years, working at an in-home setting with children from 2 to 15 years of age.
-In her free time, she enjoys walking her three dogs in Ocean Beach and enjoying long hikes on the weekends.
+She has worked with children with developmental disabilities in various settings for six years.
+She was an applied behavior analysis interventionist for 2 ½ years, working at an in-home setting with children ages 2 to 15.
+In her free time, she enjoys walking her three dogs in Ocean Beach and taking long hikes on the weekends.

-Elaina received her master’s in special education from National University.
-She comes to us from a local in-home program, where she worked as an advanced behavior specialist with a focus on children with autism spectrum disorders.
-She was a social skills group leader, providing one-on-one behavior management and implemented applied behavior analysis interventions.
+Elaina received her master’s degree in special education from National University.
+She comes to us from a local in-home program, where she worked as an advanced behavior specialist, with a focus on children with autism spectrum disorders.
+She was a social skills group leader, providing one-on-one behavior management, and implemented applied behavior analysis interventions.
 Prior to these experiences, Elaina worked as a preschool teacher.
 In her free time, she loves riding her bike, going to the beach and hanging out with family.